helge17/tuxguitar/doc/contribute.md

 Important note: this section still needs to be completed.
 Known limitations:

 - this procedure does not enable to build the *native modules* in Eclipse.
-Therefore, before sending a pull request it is highly recommended to build the application as defined in [INSTALL.md](../INSTALL.md), that is with `-P native-modules` option active;
+Therefore, before sending a pull request it is highly recommended to build the application as defined in [INSTALL.md](../INSTALL.md), that is with the `-P native-modules` option active;
-- this procedure does not enable to include the *native modules* and associated plugins in debug configuration.
+- this procedure does not enable including the *native modules* and associated plugins in debug configuration.

 #### Fork the origin TuxGuitar repository